 My principal research interests revolve around mathematical probability (in particular, large deviation theory) and Bayesian statistics (in particular, the study of exchangeability).
 I am also interested in the history, philosophical foundations, and legal applications of probability and statistics.

 My primary applied interest is DNA identification evidence, and more generally the use of science in law.
-I currently serve on a National Academy of Sciences committee charged with the revision of the Reference Manual on Scientific Evidence.
+My current historical interest is the use of cryptography during WWII.

 Recent PublicationsSymmetry and its Discontents.
 Book, Cambridge University Press, 2005.

 Commentary on Alan M. Turing: The applications of probability to cryptography.
 Cryptologia 36 (2012),191–214.
 [Invited commentary on a wartime paper by Alan Turing, released by the UK authorities in April, 2012.]

 Statistics at Bletchley Park.
 In Breaking Teleprinter Ciphers at Bletchley Park: An edition of I.J.
 Good, Michie and G. Timms: General Report on Tunny with Emphasis on Statistical Methods (1945), (W. Diffie, J. V. Field, and J. A. Reeds, eds.), Wiley–IEEE Press (2015), pp. lxxv-ci.